Transfiguration Church (Cleveland)

 Transfiguration Church (Parafia Przemienienia Pańskiego w Cleveland), was a Catholic parish church in Cleveland, Ohio, in the United States.
 Part of the Roman Catholic Diocese of Cleveland, it was located at the southwest corner of the intersection of Broadway Avenue and Fullerton Avenue in a part of the South Broadway neighborhood previously known in Polish as Warszawa, also referred to today as Slavic Village.
 The church suffered a severe structure fire in 1990.
 The parish closed in 1992, and the church was demolished in early 1993.
+The records of this church, and all churches closed after 1975, can be found in the Catholic Diocese of Cleveland Archives.
+Diocesan policy is to keep all archive records closed.

 History

 Trinity Baptist

 Trinity Baptist Church was organized in March 1873 with Rev. F. Tolhurst as the first pastor.
 The church dedicated its first building on Fullerton Street (at the intersection with Wood Street) on February 13, 1876.